OpenHumans/oh-proj-management/README.md

 **Django tutorial:** If you're new to Django, we recommend you do [the Django tutorial](https://docs.djangoproject.com/en/2.0/intro/tutorial01/) first, to get a feel for Django project development

 **Virtual environments:** If you're new to developing Python projects, we strongly recommend you learn about using virtual environments for your work.
-  This project uses pipenv — the officially recommended Python packaging tool from Python.org.
-Read more about pipenv here: https://docs.pipenv.org/

-  * Install pipenv with `pip install pipenv`
-  * Activate the virtual environment with `pipenv shell`
+Either virtualenv (with virtualenvwrapper recommended) or conda are reasonable options.
+ * About virtualenv and virtualenvwrapper: http://docs.python-guide.org/en/latest/dev/virtualenvs/
+ * About Conda's virtual environments: https://conda.io/docs/user-guide/tasks/manage-environments.html

-  When developing on your own machine, you should be installing requirements from `Pipfile` within a virtual environment – not globally.
+When developing on your own machine, you should be installing requirements from `requirements.txt` within a virtual environment – not globally.

 **Environment variables:** In Heroku, environment variables are used to store instance-specific information, including secret/sensitive items like tokens and secret codes.
 For local development, use the `.env` to set the environment variables used by your app.